RfidResearchGroup/proxmark3/doc/desfire.md

 ## Card architecture

-Card has several applications on it and the application have files and some other objects Each card has a master application with AID 0x000000 that saves card's configuration.
+The card has several applications on it and the application have files and some other objects Each card has a master application with AID 0x000000 that saves the card's configuration.
 Master application has many keys with different purposes, but commands show that there is only one key - card master key.
 Each application may have its own key type and set of keys.
 Each file can only have links to these keys in its access rights.